 One way of protecting your family is to leave legally-recognised instructions for your financial affairs after your death.
 This is called an estate plan.
 Doing proper estate planning ensures that your surviving family members receive the assets you’ve set aside for them.

 Start your estate planning by taking stock of all your assets and liabilities.
 Then, write a will that states a plan for how your financial matters will be handled.
 Your will should contain proper documentation of all your holdings, including investments, life insurance policies, property owned, and debts.

 The Financial Decisions You Make Today Affect Your Loved Ones Tomorrow

 Every decade of life comes with changes and challenges.
 Your prime earning years are also filled with fresh opportunities.
 Now that you know what you need to do to ensure financial stability, it’s never too late for you get your finances in order – so long as you start now.

 Remember, the financial decisions you make today affect the future and security of your loved ones.

 You don’t have to master your finances alone.
 Get help from a financial advisor if you’re unsure about how to get your goals back on track.
-You can also ask Sage, our friendly digital advisor who has ready answers to basic questions about your financial priorities.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.